The Australian (1824 newspaper): Legacy

 But the system is not now so bad as it used to be.
 Since Dr Wardell and young Mr Wentworth came out, and began to look after the government and the magistrates, there are not such dreadful doings as there used to be in former times.

 The newspaper provided a showcase for early Australian literature.
 Local writers who were first published in its pages include Henry Halloran, Charles Harpur and Richard Howitt.
 Many readers also first became aware of the books of British authors, such as Charles Dickens, when they were discussed in the pages of The Australian.

 The digitisation of the colonial newspaper continues to provides a detailed source of information on social, political, economic and cultural activities in the colony of New South Wales.

 Wentworth and The Australian were honoured in 1974 on the 150th anniversary of its founding.
-The paper was again in 2024 on the 200th anniversary of the free press in Australia.
+The paper was honoured again in 2024 on the 200th anniversary of the free press in Australia.